 If the other driver was completely at fault for the car accident that caused your injuries, then the result will be a predictable one: his or her auto insurance carrier will pay you for medical bills, lost wages, and other financial losses incurred as a result of the crash.
 If you were partly at fault for the Pensacola car accident, however, the legal doctrine of “comparative negligence” applies.

 A statute of limitations is the time limit within which a Florida car accident lawsuit must be filed in civil court or be forever barred simply by the passage of time.
 Failure to file a lawsuit within the prescribed time period will result in a dismissal of the case by a Florida court unless a rare exception to this deadline applies to your case.
-In most Florida personal injury lawsuits, an injured party has up to four (4) years from the date of the accident to file a lawsuit in the civil court system.
+In most Florida personal injury lawsuits, an injured party has up to two (2) years from the date of the accident to file a lawsuit in the civil court system.